 Last but certainly not least we had our very own Wonka Bars.
 Crafted in their own kitchens, the pride with which they were presented to us was very evident, and charming.
 I saved mine until the next day, hoping to keep just a tiny bit of luxury whilst at my desk.
 It was lovely.

 I can also report that the service was lovely – very discreet and charming.
 They also didn’t kick us nattering Kiwis out which was very nice!
-I’d definitely recommend it – it’s on at the Chesterfield in Mayfield, a beautiful olde worlde hotel until the beginning of September.
+I’d definitely recommend the Willy Wonka’s Afternoon Tea. – it’s on at the Chesterfield in Mayfield, a beautiful olde worlde hotel until the beginning of September.
 Get in quick!